sumukshashidhar/yourbench/prompts/question_generation/multi_hop/open-ended.md

         "Personalized treatment plans show 40% better outcomes", "Ethical frameworks must balance innovation with patient rights" ],
-    "quote_context": "The quotes demonstrate the interplay between technological capability, patient care, and ethical considerations.", "kind": "open-ended",
+    "quote_context": "The quotes highlight the fundamental tension between technological advancement and maintaining human-centered healthcare delivery.", "kind": "open-ended",
-    "question": "How might the integration of AI in healthcare transform the traditional doctor-patient relationship, considering both the benefits of enhanced diagnostic accuracy and the challenges of maintaining personal connection?", "answer": "Multiple valid responses exploring the balance between technological advancement and human connection in healthcare delivery", "reasoning": "The question requires synthesis of technical capabilities, patient care aspects, and ethical considerations while encouraging exploration of future healthcare dynamics", "difficulty": 3,
+    "question": "To what extent can the demonstrated superiority of AI in diagnostic accuracy (95%) and treatment outcomes (40% improvement) justify a reduction in direct physician-patient interaction, given the ethical imperative to maintain human connection in healthcare delivery?", "answer": "Multiple valid responses exploring the complex interplay between quantifiable improvements in healthcare outcomes and the intangible benefits of human medical care, considering ethical frameworks and patient rights", "reasoning": "The question challenges respondents to weigh concrete performance metrics against abstract human values, while considering systemic implications for healthcare delivery and ethical frameworks", "difficulty": 5,
-    "difficulty_justification": "Requires understanding of multiple aspects of healthcare transformation and ability to analyze complex relationships"
+    "difficulty_justification": "Requires sophisticated analysis of quantitative benefits versus qualitative human factors, ethical considerations, and systemic healthcare implications"
 }
 ```